sola-st/CMI-Finder/README.md

 ***Executing one of the following options will prompt you to give a github user name and a corresponding token to scrape repositories.***

-* <b>Option1: Scraping random repositories from GitHub. </b>The following command will scrape 15 repos randomly from github and save them in ./demo_repos
+* **Option1: Scraping random repositories from GitHub.** The following command will scrape 15 repos randomly from github and save them in ./demo_repos
     ```
     python -m data_collection.scrape --strategy random --size 15 --output ./demo_repos
     ```

     **Output:** For our experiments, we used a random scraper to collect our set of repositories.
 The list of repositories that we scraped is given in the file **./datasets/cmi_finder_repos_list.json**

-* <b> Option2: Scraping a list of repositories from GitHub. </b> The following command will scrape the list of repositories given in the file target_repos.txt and save them to the folder ./output_folder
+* **Option2: Scraping a list of repositories from GitHub.** The following command will scrape the list of repositories given in the file target_repos.txt and save them to the folder ./output_folder

     ```
     python -m data_collection.scrape --strategy list --strategy_arg ./demo_repos/target_repos.txt --output ./demo_repos
     ```
     This command can be used to scrape the same list that we used.
-<b>Note: </b> all the used folders should exist priorly
+**Note:** all the used folders should exist priorly

 ### **Data extraction**
 In this step cmi-finder extracts functions from all python files given in a directory and all its subtree then extracts condition-message statements from those functions.